TraderSync alternative for traders who want actual ownership and lower cost

 Import the history and verify a sample week

-Use trade import, then spot-check symbols, timestamps, and fees before trusting the full migration.
+Use a supported broker adapter when one exists.
+Otherwise map the CSV columns manually, then spot-check symbols, timestamps, fees, P&L, and duplicate classifications before trusting the full migration.

 4. 4